 So both sprinkler controllers have good features and a few cons.
 Rachio and RainMachine are both functional products with thousands of satisfied customers and high ratings.
-With the incredible features, these two have, there’s no doubt people consider them as the best irrigation system controllers on the market.
+With the incredible features that these two have, there’s no doubt people consider them as the best irrigation system controllers on the market.

 Rachio and RainMachine are well-known for having top-notch customer care areas.
 When people purchase new smart gadgets, they often get lost during certain processes and can’t complete them without professional assistance.

-After failing to find answers on their own, the last resort is reaching out to support team for additional help.
-So it’s essential for companies like this to have outstanding customer care areas to satisfy user interest.
+After failing to find answers on their own, the last resort is reaching out to the support team for additional help.
+So it’s essential for companies like this to have outstanding customer care areas.

-Luckily, Rachio and RainMachine have somewhat good customer services.
-I’ve reached out a few times and always professional answers and tips.
+Luckily, Rachio and RainMachine have good customer service.
+I’ve reached out a few times and always been given professional help and tips.

 Rachio Review: Key Takeaway